 Price: 2 USD

-Over the years, Johannesburg CBD has gained a bad reputation for being one of the most dangerous places in the world.
+Over the years, Johannesburg CBD has gained a reputation for being one of the most dangerous places to visit.
 However, in the last couple of years, many have seen the city making changes.
 These efforts are aimed at boosting the economy and tourism—to make Johannesburg an investment-friendly location again.
 To attract visitors back in town, one of the things the city council came up with is the restoration of its buildings, thus making the district beautiful again.
 If you happen to find yourself in South Africa for a few days, make sure to visit places like Maboneng and pass by some of the iconic buildings that form the city’s skyline.
-Marble Towers is located in the heart of Johannesburg.
+This popular building in South Africa is located in the heart of Johannesburg.
 It is an iconic eight-story building constructed in 1973.
 You can easily identify the building through its rectangular structure and the billboards on its crown.